Ina Seidel: German republic period

 Further works appeared during the republican years.
-In "Das Labyrinth" (1922) Seidel told the life story of Georg Forster.
-During this period she also became involved with the women's rights movement.
+Favorite themes included motherhood and the mysteries of race and heredity.
+In Das Labyrinth (1922) Seidel told the life story of Georg Forster.
+During this period, she also became involved with the women's rights movement.
 The family returned to Berlin in 1923 when accepted a post at the Neue Kirche, Berlin.
 Seidel's work during her second Berlin period reflected the wider literary trends of the 1920s, displaying a new willingness to experiment.
-In her historical novel "Die Fürstin reitet" ("The Princess rides out", 1926) she intertwines known historical events with imagined scenes of her own devising in order to outline a narrative for the rise to power of Catherine the Great.
+In her historical novel Die Fürstin reitet (The Princess rides out, 1926) she intertwines known historical events with imagined scenes of her own devising in order to outline a narrative for the rise to power of Catherine the Great.

-During the 1920s she wrote her rural novel "Brömseshof" (1927), and also published essays and undertook work as an editor.
-Seidel's breakthrough novel was "Das Wunschkind" (1930), on which she had been working since 1914.
+During the 1920s, she wrote her rural novel Brömseshof (1927) and also published essays and undertook work as an editor.
+Seidel's breakthrough novel was Das Wunschkind (1930), on which she had been working since 1914.
 The novel traces the experiences a mother during the Napoleonic Wars.
-Despite appearing during the final part of the Weimar period, sales of "Das Wunschkind" took off only after the Hitler government took power in 1933.
-In the view of at least one scholar book enjoyed official approval because of the extent to which it provides a "model for subsequent literary representations of motherhood that embraced Nazi ideology".
+Despite appearing during the final part of the Weimar period, sales of Das Wunschkind took off only after the Hitler government took power in 1933.
+In the view of at least one scholar, the book enjoyed official approval because of the extent to which it provides a "model for subsequent literary representations of motherhood that embraced Nazi ideology".

-On 29 January 1932 Ina Seidel was admitted to membership of the Prussian Academy of Arts.
+On 29 January 1932, Ina Seidel was admitted to membership of the Prussian Academy of Arts.
 She was only the second woman to receive this honour.